Plants and Animals

 In small streams a backpack shocker is most appropriate.
 In larger rivers, a barge/boat shocker should be used.
 Seines are preferable since electrofishing may cause mortality.

-Survey Period: From first week of April to fourth week of September
+Survey Period: From first week of July to second week of August

 References